Fashion History Museum: Hespeler Post Office

 In June 2015 the museum opened in a 3,000 square foot decommissioned post-office that had been opened in 1929 in the former town of Hespeler, now a neighbourhood of Cambridge.
 The museum retained and restored the original terrazzo floors and installed replicas of antique light fixtures for lighting.
 A restoration project for the clock over the museum's front doors was funded by the public.
 The town of Cambridge was once a textile manufacturing hub, making the museum a suitable fit with the town's history.

+Closing Hespeler Site

+After being defunded in 2023 by the City of Cambridge, the lease was terminated by the city in March 2025.
+The museum's collections were put in storage while the FHM looks for new premises.

 Collection

 The museum's collection encompasses over 10,000 items.
 These items range from what may be the oldest existing European shoe worn in North America (it was reputedly worn in New Amsterdam and dates to about 1660), to dresses by Hollywood designer Adrian (Adolph Greenberg) to 1970s handbags made from cigarette packs.

 Exhibitions

 Before establishing the current gallery space, the museum created travelling exhibitions and pop-up shows.